saikatbsk/Vincent-AI-Artist/README.md

 Yet another amateur implementation of a neural algorithm for artistic style transfer.
 Feel free to criticize, copy/share.
 Basically, do whatever you want to do with the code.

-DISCLAIMER: The author of this code shall not be responsible for any kind of hang/freeze, or permanent damage to your system.

 ### Requirements

 * Numpy (http://www.numpy.org/)